lban2049/fastapi/.aigne/doc-smith/docs/user-guide-handling-responses.md

 @app.post("/items/", status_code=201)
 async def create_item(name: str):
     return {"name": name}

 ```

-Here, creating an item will now return a `201 Created` status code, which is the standard HTTP status for successfully creating a new resource.
+Now, a successful POST request to `/items/` will return a `201 Created` status code.

-## Use a Direct Response Object
+## Set Custom Headers and Cookies

-For advanced scenarios like setting custom headers or cookies, you can return a `Response` object directly.
-FastAPI provides several helpers, like `JSONResponse`, to make this easier.
+For more advanced control, such as setting custom headers or cookies, you can return a `Response` object directly.
+FastAPI provides several `Response` subclasses, with `JSONResponse` being the most common for APIs.

 ### Custom Headers

-To add custom headers, you can create a `JSONResponse` and pass a dictionary of headers to it.
+To add custom headers to your response, create a `JSONResponse` instance and pass the headers as a dictionary.

 ```python
 from fastapi import FastAPI